Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "I know the tactical situation well enough ‘fer now.
 At th’ moment I’m more interested in the *strategic* an’ *logistical* implications.
 In no particular order, tell me about Earth, Cimbrean, Mordor, Erebor, and Nightmare."

 The Champions glanced at each other, and a quick silent consensus figuratively pushed Champion Fiin to the front.
-An ideal candidate for a Prime Minister, really...but it might be unwise to elevate yet another Stoneback to high office, even if the Council chose Fiin themselves, as seemed likely.
+An ideal candidate for a Prime Minister, really... but it might be unwise to elevate yet another Stoneback to high office, even if the Council chose Fiin themselves, as seemed likely.
 Daar had much pondering ahead of him.

 "The situation on Earth is of… minimal strategic concern," he said.
 "From what we’ve been sent via quantum communications, the city of Chicago suffered a large explosion, but not as large as the one at Franklin.
 The Human homeworld is of course completely self-sufficient and our greatest strategic concern for now is the slowed rate of communication with our allies."